nextbreakpoint/nextfractal/README.md

 ## BUILD INSTRUCTIONS

-Download the source code from GitHub and run the build script.
-The build script requires Apache Ant and Apache Maven.
-Use the correct target for your system to build the distribution package.
-Please note that Apple command-line development tools are required to build the distribution for MacOS.

 Get the code from https://github.com/nextbreakpoint/nextfractal:

     git clone https://github.com/nextbreakpoint/nextfractal.git

-Use target setup to configure the required tools:

-    ant setup
+Install Eclipse Temurin 21 JDK and configure environment variable JAVA_HOME if needed.
+Install Apache Ant 1.10 and Apache Maven 3.9.
+Install Xcode and command line tools for Mac.

-Use target build-macos to build the distribution for OS X:
+Use target build-mac to build the distribution for Mac:

     ant build-mac

+Use target build-linux to build the distribution for Linux:

+    ant build-linux

-Use target build-windows to build the distribution for Windows (any Windows 64bit):
+Use target build-windows to build the distribution for Windows:

     ant build-windows

-Use target build-debian to build the distribution for Debian (or any other Debian-like Linux):

-    ant build-debian

-Use target build-fedora to build the distribution for Fedora (or any other Fedora-like Linux):

-    ant build-fedora